 One of the big differences between SurveyClub and any other paid survey sites is you will not only be invited to join panels that pay you for your opinion, but you will also receive paid surveys directly from SurveyClub.
-All surveys that you receive directly from SurveyClub pay cash.
-As a general rule, the longer the surveys you are invited to take, the greater the cash incentive.
+All surveys that you receive directly from SurveyClub pay in Amazon gift cards.
+As a general rule, the longer the surveys you are invited to take, the greater the incentive.

 This depends on how much information we know about you.
 Some surveys target everyone in the USA, others are very specific and just want Parents with girls 6-12 who live in certain zip codes.
 Many clinical trials by pharmaceutical companies that can pay up to $1,000 each are only available in specific cities.
 Generally, if you are in the USA, you should expect to receive several surveys directly from us per week and sometimes several per day.
 Survey Club is one of the only survey companies that will also invite you to join other market research companies so that you can receive multiple surveys every day from us and others if you want to receive that many.
 So it's partially up to you to determine how many surveys you want to get.
 If you want more, just join more panels.
 Members from outside the USA will receive fewer surveys.